jujulabz/Weather_App/README.md

-# Weather_App
+Nice and simple Weather app
-simple weather app built out using vs code , java, ccs and html
+programed with Javascript, css and html